The International Space Station turns 15 on ! Celebrate with a Virtual World-Wide Wave!

 Practice catching an ISS module with the Canadarm2 Simulator!

-Robotic Refueling Mission (RRM) Robotics to Resume on January 17
+Robotic Refueling Mission (RRM) robotics to resume on January 17

-The Canadian Space Agency (CSA) has cleared the International Space Station's robotic arm, Canadarm2, to continue work on the Robotic Refueling Mission (RRM) following a short delay to verify software settings in the robotic arm's control system.
+The Canadian Space Agency (CSA) has cleared the International Space Station's (ISS) robotic arm, Canadarm2, to continue work on the Robotic Refueling Mission (RRM) following a short delay to verify software settings in the robotic arm's control system.

 Robotics engineering teams had discovered an intermittent anomaly in the software that controls Canadarm2, which could potentially have caused the system to use the wrong parameters while in motion, a particular concern when the arm must work close to other structures (as is the case with RRM).
 After detailed analysis, the CSA identified steps that can be taken to ensure Canadarm2's software selects the right parameters, thereby ensuring it is safe to proceed.